Totto-Chan: The Little Girl at the Window (film): Production

 In March 2023, it was announced that an anime film adaptation of Tetsuko Kuroyanagi's autobiographical novel Totto-Chan: The Little Girl at the Window was in development, with Shinnouske Yakuwa writing and directing the film at Shin-Ei Animation, Yōsuke Suzuki co-writing the screenplay with Yakuwa, and Shizue Kaneko designing the characters.
 In July of that year, it was announced that Liliana Ohno was to voice Totto-chan.
 In September of that year, it was announced that Koji Yakusho, Shun Oguri, Anne Watanabe, and Karen Takizawa were cast for the film.
 The theme song for the film is "You Know What" (あのね, Ano ne) by Aimyon.

 Release

 The film was released in theaters in Japan on December 8, 2023.

 Reception

 Box office

-The film debuted at number 6 out of top 10 in the Japanese box office in its opening weekend, and later dropped to number 8 in its second week.
+The film debuted at number 6 out of the top 10 in the Japanese box office in its opening weekend, and later dropped to number 8 in its second week.

 Critical reception

-Richard Eisenbeis of Anime News Network gave the film "A" rating, and stated "It's got fantastic characters, a powerful message about childhood education, and a unique exploration of the consequences of war through a child's eyes".
+Richard Eisenbeis of Anime News Network gave the film an "A" rating and stated, "It's got fantastic characters, a powerful message about childhood education, and a unique exploration of the consequences of war through a child's eyes".

 Accolades

-The film was nominated for the 47th Japan Academy Film Prize for "Best Animation Film" category.
+The film was nominated for the 47th Japan Academy Film Prize for the "Best Animation Film" category.